KhronosGroup/glTF/DracoBitstream.md

 Major version | `uint8` | Bitstream major version number
 Minor version | `uint8` | Bitstream minor version number
 Encoder type | `uint8` | `0`: Point cloud, `1`: Triangular mesh
-Encoder method | `uint8` | `0` Sequential encoding, `1` Mesh edgebreaker encoding
+Encoder method | `uint8` | `0` Sequential encoding, `1` Mesh edge breaker encoding
-Flags | `uint16` | `0` No flag, `0x8000` Metadata present
+Flags | `uint16` | `0` No flag, `0x8000` Meta data present

-## Metadata
+## Meta data

 This section is only present if `DracoHeader.Flags` contains the flag `0x8000`.
-It contains a list of metadata records which relate to specific attributes and a global metadata record.
-Each metadata record contains a name-value pair list together with a list of sub metadata records, forming a metadata record tree.
-Each sub metadata record is a name-metadata pair.
-The `i`'th  attribute metadata record relates the attribute referenced by the `i`'th attribute metadata id.
+It contains a list of meta-data records which relate to specific attributes and a global meta data record.
+Each meta data record contains a name-value pair list together with a list of sub meta data records, forming a meta data record tree.
+Each sub meta data record is a name-meta-data pair.
+The `i`'th  attribute meta data record relates the attribute referenced by the `i`'th attribute meta data id.

-To avoid ambiguities, each id inside the attribute metadata id array must be unique.
-Otherwise, multiple metadata records would relate to the same attribute.
+To avoid ambiguities, each id inside the attribute meta data id array must be unique.
+Otherwise, multiple meta data records would relate to the same attribute.

 Name | Type
 -|-
-Count of metadata records | `var32`
+Count of meta data records | `var32`
-Array of attribute metadata ids | `var32[]`
+Array of attribute meta data ids | `var32[]`
-Array of attribute metadata records | `Metadata[]` Global metadata | `Metadata`
+Array of attribute meta data records | `Metadata[]` Global meta data | `Metadata`

-`Metadata` designates a single metadata record.
-Each record can contain zero or more name-value entries. `Metadata` is a recursive type as it can contain zero or more sub metadata records where each sub metadata record is a name-metadata pair.
+`Metadata` designates a single meta data record.
+Each record can contain zero or more name-value entries. `Metadata` is a recursive type as it can contain zero or more sub meta data records where each sub meta data record is a name-meta data pair.

 `Metadata`: